kesyog/sudoku/README.md

 # sudoku 🔢

-A Sudoku solver in Rust written to shake off some Rust cobwebs and make some [progress](https://projecteuler.net/profile/kesyog.png) on Project Euler.
+A Sudoku solver in Rust written to shake off some Rust cobwebs and make some [progress](https://projecteuler.net/profile/kesyog.png) on Project Euler problem 96 (and others) by implementing depth-first search (DFS).

-It uses a non-recursive backtracking (depth-first search) algorithm and returns the first solution found, if any.
+It uses a non-recursive backtracking algorithm and returns the first solution found, if any.

 ## Usage